SkygearIO/skygear-doc/content/ios/acl-role.md

 ## Set role-based access for each record

-In role-based access control, you control access to a record by specifying which roles have access to it, and which type of access is added.
+In role-based access control, you control access to a record by specifying which roles have access to it, and which type of access is allowed.

 There are three types of access types: no access, read only and read write.
 A role having read only access can fetch and query the record from the database.
-A role having read write access can save and delete the record.
+A role having read write access can save and delete the record in addition to fetch and query..

 You can set access by calling these methods on a record object: